with Martin Bridge & Alex Dorr

 The Kingdom of Fungi is perhaps one of the most overlooked elements in our natural world considering the critical role they play in building and sustaining a healthy ecosystem.
 The first life forms to take hold on land, they have built and continue to maintain the soils from which all subsequent terrestrial life grows from and depends on.
 Their significant medicinal and nutritional value is also greatly under appreciated by most.

 Join us for a weekend long journey diving deeper into the Magic of Mushrooms.
-We will begin with a fundamental introduction to this fascinating kingdom of life and then from there begin to probe further into their critical role in ecology and bioremediation efforts, their medicinal potential and then further into some of the mystical qualities some of the species posses.
+We will begin with a fundamental introduction to this fascinating kingdom of life and then from there begin to probe further into their critical role in ecology, food, medicine, mycoremediation efforts, and look deeper into some of the mystical qualities some of the species posses.

 A major component of our time together will involve exploring the lands of CoSM and investigating the native fungal landscape in a wild foray.
 We will take time to I.D. connect and study these specimens through observation and artistic representation, experiencing how close observation of individual characteristics of each species is essential for proper identification.

-In the close of the weekend we will address and experience different methods of cultivation and close with investigating a host of mycoremidiation techniques and possibilities as a part of this immersive and inspirational exploration.
+In the close of the weekend we will address and experience different methods of hands on cultivation, outdoors and in the lab and close with investigating a host of mycoremediation techniques and possibilities as a part of this immersive and inspirational exploration.

 Martin is an artist, teacher and permaculture designer living in the Hills of Western Mass.
-He has had a fixation with fungi since 2005.
-They have inspired his work and been a part of many of his artistic creations both in painted, and sculptural forms.
+He has had a fixation with fungi that first spored in 2005.
+Mushrooms have inspired his work and been a part of many of his artistic creations both in painted, and sculptural forms.
 He has been cultivating mushrooms at home for over a decade and helping people integrate these essential species into Permaculture systems.

 Visit Martin Online.